DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_advanced_script.md

 </details>
 <br>

-### Step 4 - Download the Advanced "Test Cases" Script
+### Step 4 - Download and Configure the Advanced "Test Cases" Script
 <details><summary>Expand if you need instructions on how to download and execute the setup script (to build "temp" tables)...</summary>

-1. Download the advnaced validation setup script from <b>[here](https://raw.githubusercontent.com/DataResearchLabs/sql_scripts/main/oracle/data_validation_framework/sql_scripts/dvf_advanced_01_setup.sql)</b>.
+1. Download the advnaced validation setup script from <b>[here](https://raw.githubusercontent.com/DataResearchLabs/sql_scripts/main/oracle/data_validation_framework/sql_scripts/dvf_advanced_02_test_cases.sql)</b>.
-2. There are **no** configuration changes needed for the script, it will work out of the box against the demo_hr schema created in Step #2 above.
+2. Make the appropriate changes to lines 70-71 to insert parameter names and values your script needs nito the "test_case_config" table.
+Note that you will keep coming back here to expand the list as you write SQL code for your test cases below.
+You'll notice yourself repeating hard-coded values and want to centralize them in one spot here in this table.
 </details>
 <br>